MinliangLin/mac-live-caption/readme.md

 brew install blackhole-2ch
 ```

-Second, create a **multi-output device** in `audio midi Setup`, which should be found from spotlight or lauchpad.
+Second, create a **multi-output device** in `audio midi Setup`, which should be found from Spotlight or Lauchpad.
 The multi-output device should *use* both your favour speaker and Blackhole 2ch.
+And your favour speark should be above Blackhole 2ch.

 ![](docs/launchpad.jpg)